FIU-SCIS-Senior-Projects/Neat-Ver-1.0/neatBackend/Readme.md

 ##Endpoint examples

-* Look at initialData.sh for exndpoint examples with httpie
+* Look at initialData.sh for endpoint examples with httpie

 #Usage